mwhsu/shoutout-24c1d/content/pages/index.md

         image_position: right
         actions: []
         title: We specialize in micro-influencers
-      - title: Get up and running quickly
-        content: >
-          Five minutes or less.
-No joke.
-One form and you're ready to go.
-We are also available for any questions you may have.
-        align: left
-        image: images/shoutout Logo (2).png
-        image_alt: Feature 1 placeholder image
-        image_position: left
-        actions: []
       - title: 'Our network, Your audience'
         content: >
           We built a micro-influencer network ready to shoutout their favorite